ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/Security_remediation_and_auditing.md

 - local or none

-  > This assumes content is already on the system and utilises the check
+  > This assumes content is already on the system and utilizes the check
   > that are already there (see audit_conf_dir setting)

 ## Other audit settings